Sydney-Informatics-Hub/hello-nextflow/docs/session1/02_hellonf.md

     Using `debug true` and `stdout` in combination will cause 'Hello World!' to be printed to the terminal.

-## Commenting our code
+## Commenting your code

-It is worthwhile to **comment** our code so we, and others, can easily understand what the code is doing (we will thank ourselves later).
+It is worthwhile to **comment** your code so we, and others, can easily understand what the code is doing (you will thank yourself later).

 In Nextflow, a single line comment can be added by prepending it with two forward slash (`//`):